Category: USA

 Cowboys Bar and Museum – Great Falls, Montana

-But no worries!
-The friendly folks at the Cowboys Bar and Museum shared a hearty laugh, offered us a refreshing beer, which we politely declined, and, since we were the only patrons at that hour, treated us to a personal tour.
+They offered to set us up with a refreshing beer, which we politely declined, and, since we were the only patrons at that hour, treated us to a personal tour.

-This unique setting is a goldmine of over 500 fascinating artifacts from the cowboy era, including rawhide ropes, sturdy ox yokes, and gleaming spurs.
+This unique setting is a goldmine of over 500 fascinating artifacts from the cowboy era.

-Now, let’s talk about the museum itself.
 This stunning log cabin was built by the National Youth Administration in the late 1930s and opened its doors in 1941.
-You can almost feel the history seeping through the walls.

-Once inside, prepare to be amazed!
 You’ll encounter genuine items once wielded by cowboys, like branding irons and cowpoke saddles.
-Don’t miss the beautifully crafted custom-made saddles, plus some incredible Native American artifacts.

 Never Miss A